 What is Zero Trust?

-Zero Trust, often abbreviated as ZT, is a security concept that challenges the traditional perimeter-based security model.
+Zero Trust, often abbreviated as ZT, is a security approach that challenges the traditional perimeter-based security model.
 It operates on the fundamental principle of “never trust, always verify.”
-In essence, Zero Trust assumes that threats may already exist within the network and hence, no entity, be it a user or a device, is automatically trusted.
-Instead, Zero Trust requires constant authentication, authorization, and verification (AAV) before granting access to resources.
+In essence, a Zero Trust security model assumes that threats may already exist within the network and hence, no entity, be it a user or a device, is automatically trusted.
+Instead, concepts of Zero Trust require constant verification, authentication, and authorization before granting access to resources.

 Imagine your network as a fortified castle, and each user or device as a traveler seeking entry.
 In the past, once a traveler passed through the castle gates, they were often allowed to roam freely within the walls.
 However, this castle analogy no longer holds in the Zero Trust era.